AdobeDocs/dynamic-media-classic.de-DE/help/application-setup.md

 <!-- **AGM Server Name** This server is used for Web-to-Print templates.
 This server is set on a company-wide basis.
 Do not change this server name unless instructed to do so by a Dynamic Media Classic support technician. -->

-* **Test&amp;Zielgruppe-Servername**  - Ihre Test&amp;Zielgruppe-URL bis einschließlich .com.
+* **Test&amp;Zielgruppe-Servername**  - Ihre Test&amp;Zielgruppe-URL, bis einschließlich .com.
 Anweisungen zum Abrufen dieser URL finden Sie unter Integrieren von [!DNL Dynamic Media Classic] mit [!DNL Target Standard/Premium].

 <!-- **Test Publish Context Server Name** -->